 - Smile, Smile, Smile – This is the most important point – When you smile, your voice is warmer, and you will come across as a kind and pleasant person, someone people would want to get to know better.
 Look at the camera and speak as if you were talking to a close friend.

 By day, Rachelle, working mother of two, serves as an education advocate and career advisor for MassEdCO.
-By night, Rachelle provided career consulting and works to promote green energy.
 When Rachelle is not writing her blog, advising her students, or coaching her clients, she enjoys camping and going to the theater with her two children.